 Submitting Application Materials

-All questions regarding the admissions process and an individual’s application should also be directed to Student Services Coordinator, Sara Rodock (email), or 608-262-9926.
+All questions regarding the admissions process and the application should also be directed to Student Services Coordinator, Sara Rodock (email, or 608-262-9926).

-The Forest and Wildlife Ecology department accepts applications on a rolling horizon basis; however, it is to the applicant’s advantage to apply as early as possible.
-The Graduate School requires all admissions decisions, including reentry requests, to be made 5 days before the start of a term.
+The Forest and Wildlife Ecology department accepts applications on a rolling basis; however, it is to the applicant’s advantage to apply as early as possible.
+The Graduate School requires all admissions decisions, including reentry requests, to be made 2 weeks before the start of a term.
 Applications will not be reviewed until all of the application materials (listed above) have been received.

 Fall and Summer Admissions Deadline